pygame-community/pygame-ce/docs/reST/ref/surface.rst

    Both flags are only a request, and may not be possible for all displays and formats.

+   You can also set a color to fill the Surface with using the color argument.
+This is a shortcut for calling :meth:`fill()` immediately after construction.

    Advance users can combine a set of bitmasks with a depth value.
 The masks are a set of 4 integers representing which bits in a pixel will represent